 Buses In Thailand.
 Traveling by bus in Thailand

-In Thailand there is a very extensive bus route network.
+In Thailand, a very extensive bus route network.
 Almost the entire country, and even neighbouring Thailand, the country, you can travel by bus.
-While travelling on buses, if you are willing to experience some inconvenience will be the cheapest way to travel around the country.
+Such travel, if you are willing to experience some inconvenience will be the cheapest way to travel around the country.
 The bus ride for the same distance in the low-cost classes will cost even cheaper than the train, not to mention the fact that the trains in Thailand will get you not anywhere.

 One should distinguish between tourist buses and Shuttle intercity buses:

 The buses are private companies that organize the routes between the popular tourist cities in its sole discretion and is intended for tourist purposes, i.e. they usually move tourists from the resort to the resort.
 Tickets are sold at travel agencies and airline companies, and are a bit more expensive than regular for the same routes.
 But they are much easier to travel, as a rule, the tourist areas and not from the bus stations (terminals), which have to travel on local public transport or taxi.
 Often, the cost of the ticket includes transfer from the hotel to the place of departure of the tourist bus.

 Among the tourist buses should be allocated a separate category - minivans or minibuses.
 They are quite convenient in some cases, but normally there is no Luggage compartment, and travel with large Luggage is not possible (you can get in there except with a small backpack).
 This issue should be clarified in advance, to purchase tickets.